jacoscaz/bacnet-device/README.md

 ## Status

-Under heavy development as of May 2025.
+Under heavy development as of June 2025.
 For more information, [get in touch][1].

 ## Example usage